 Ongoing teacher assessment in Years 1-6

-From September 2015 children in years 1-6 will be assessed against the new National Curriculum for reading, writing and mathematics.
+Children in years 1-6 will be assessed against the new National Curriculum for reading, writing and mathematics.
 For each year group there is a set of Age Related Expectations (AREs) for a child to meet.
 As a school we assess each child three times a year against the AREs for reading, writing and mathematics.
 In order to make a judgment on the percentage of the AREs a child has met each term, we use a range of evidence – work in books, tests, mini assessments, observations and annotated planning.
 Over the year the percentage of AREs a pupil has met will be tracked on the School’s Information Management System (SIMs).

 For all other national curriculum subjects the school follows the ‘Chris Quigley Essentials curriculum’ which measures progress in milestones based on standards in the new national curriculum programmes of study.
 Children’s progress is tracked against these milestones to inform lesson planning.